kshaffer/cognition/week5.md

 **Tuesday, June 30 (due 8am MDT):** video votes due
 **Tuesday, June 30 (due 8am MDT):** concept map contributions due
-**Thursday, July 2 (due 11:59pm MDT):** final projects and reassessments due
+**Thursday, July 2 (due 11:59pm MDT):** Week 4 video redos due **Thursday, July 2 (due 11:59pm MDT):** final projects and reassessments due

 *Note the earlier-than-usual deadlines, since classes end on Thursday instead of Friday.
 Also, in lieu of office hours, I will be available for individual appointments in-person or via video for any who would like assistance on the final project or reassessments.*

+*Also note that OIT will be updating D2L on Saturday, July 4.
+That means I must complete all my grading by July 3.
+As a result, I have no room to accept late submissions.
+If you think there will be a problem meeting the deadline, get in touch with me ASAP.*

 ## Assignments

 For **Tuesday, June 30, 8am MDT,** submit votes for your colleagues' core concept videos from Week 4 on D2L.
 For at least two of the concepts, leave a substantive, positive comment under the video that you like best for each concept.
 See the [Assignment guide](/assessments/) for further details.

 For **Tuesday, June 30, 8am MDT,** submit two written explanations of the relationship between two different core concepts on our emerging [concept map](https://prezi.com/ntsoqg1f9m7i/music-cognition/).
 These relationships should each involve at least one concept from Week 4.
 (Connections between two Week 4 concepts, or between one Week 4 concept and one concept from earlier weeks are both fair game.)
 See the [Assignment guide](/assessments/) for details on the expectations and collaborative opportunities for this assignment.

+For **Thursday, July 2, 11:59pm MDT,** if you did not receive full marks (4/4) for your Week 4 videos, you may redo whatever you need to bring that score up to 4/4.
+These are *separate from* the five-point final reassessments or project.
+Anyone can do them *in addition to* the final reassessments or project.

+For **Thursday, July 2, 11:59pm MDT,** submit *either* a final project *or* five reassessment videos/conceptual connections.
+See below for details.

 ## Final projects